 There’s a fine line between transactional and promotional messages.
 It’s always best to err on the side of caution and get consent before sending messages.

-You can start sending mass texts, even without a short code.
-Sign up for a 14-day free trial and we’ll set you up with a toll-free number that has all the same capabilities as a short code.
+You can start sending mass texts even without a short code.
+We’ll set you up with a toll-free number that has all the capabilities you need.

 This is a number that you’ve chosen (if available).
 For example, a dance studio may choose the code 32623 which spells out DANCE.

-Random short codes are exactly the same as vanity codes.
-The only difference is that the number is randomly generated, and costs half as much to lease.
+Random short codes are the same as vanity codes, except that the number is randomly generated and costs less to lease.

-Businesses small and large use short codes to reach their customers.
+Businesses of all sizes use short codes to reach their customers.
 Here are a few short codes you may have come across: